Fluffy golden brown cottage cheese waffles with syrup and berries

 Instructions

-1. In a large bowl, whisk together the flour and baking powder.
+1. In a large bowl, combine flour and baking powder.
+Whisk and set aside.

-2. Blend cottage cheese, eggs, vanilla, maple syrup, and milk until smooth.
+2. In a blender, add cottage cheese, eggs, vanilla, maple syrup, and milk.
+Blend until smooth.

-3. Pour blended wet ingredients into the dry mix and stir until just combined.
+3. Pour wet mixture into dry ingredients and stir gently until combined.

-4. Stir in melted coconut oil until batter is thick and well-mixed.
+4. Stir in melted coconut oil and mix just until batter is thick and uniform.

-6. Scoop ⅓ cup of batter into each cavity and cook for 3–6 minutes.
+6. Scoop 1/3 cup batter into each waffle cavity.

 Notes